matyklug18/anidata/anidata-notes.md

 	- Genres

 ## LEFT:

+#### Push till friday
+-	css
+- [x] move services to their own dirs
+- [x] varchar -> text (seems like a primary key cannot be TEXT)
--	CSS
+- [x] image covers

+- new route for per-anime entry

 - message upon failed login
-- varchar -> text
-- pull users from DB
+- pull users from DB (work around spring)
+- handling of big amounts of entries